 What is suspension travel on a mountain bike?

-For example, a fork with 120 mm of travel can compress up to that measurement before bottoming out.
+For example, a fork with 120 mm of travel can compress up to that amount before bottoming out.

 Difference between front and rear suspension